TuTomasz/Candle-Business/ReadMe.md

 npm install -g pnpm
 ```

-Then cd into the Backend dir and start using:
+After cd into the Backend directory and start using:

 ```
 pnpm start:dev
 ```

-It will download all the ncessary dependancies and docker images and run the migrations and start the service localy.
+It will download all the ncessary dependancies, docker images, run the migrations and start the service localy.

 ## Fragrance Order Form - Frontend Board